bitwebs/network/README.md

 # @web4/network

-The low level networking guts of the Hyperswarm stack.
+The low level networking guts of the BitSwarm stack.

 ```
 npm install @web4/network